What is a street collection?

-A Street Collection is a collection for charitable, sporting, cultural or similar purpose (other than for private gain).
-All Street Collections in the district require a Street Collection permit from District Councils.
+A street collection is a collection for charitable, sporting, cultural or similar purpose (other than for private gain).

 What happens after the collection has taken place?

 You will need to complete and send a returns form to the Licensing team once a collection has taken place.

 Within one month of the collection, you need to send a copy of the relevant notice to a local newspaper:

 For further information - or a hard copy of the application form and regulations - please contact the Licensing team.

 Phone the Licensing team on 0300 123 4000 (Option 6).

 Email the Licensing team at email@example.com.